S.Korea to mix-and-match COVID-19 vaccine doses for 760,000 people | Health

 Some 835,000 doses of the AstraZeneca's vaccine from COVAX were scheduled to arrive by the end of June, which South Korea planned to use mainly as a second shot for around 760,000 health and frontline workers who had received their first dose in April.
 The shipment is delayed to July or later, while the country had used up available AstraZeneca reserves to meet stronger than expected participation in its vaccination campaign which helped the country meet its first-half inoculation target ahead of schedule.

+The government expects to receive 80 million doses of COVID-19 vaccines in the third quarter including 10 million in July.
+They are from AstraZeneca, Pfizer, Johnson & Johnson, and Moderna.
+South Korea said last month it will conduct a clinical trial that mixes COVID-19 doses from AstraZeneca with those from Pfizer and others.

-It has so far run a trial in 100 health workers to examine the formation of antibody and other immune effects, Korea Disease Control and Prevention Agency (KDCA) director Jeong Eun-kyeong told a briefing on Thursday.
-South Korea reported 507 new infections by midnight on Wednesday, for a tally of 150,238 cases, the KDCA said, with a death toll of 1,996 since the pandemic began.
+It has so far run a trial in 100 health workers to examine the formation of antibodies and other immune effects, Korea Disease Control and Prevention Agency (KDCA) director Jeong Eun-Kyong told a briefing on Thursday.
+South Korea reported 507 new infections by midnight on Thursday, for a tally of 150,238 cases, the KDCA said, with a death toll of 1,996 since the pandemic began.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)